leoloso/gatowebsites/content/docs/library/_default/filter-data-from-an-external-api.md

 ---
 title: Filter data from an external API
-metaDesc: "If the API does not allow filtering results that satisfy some condition (such as having a field with a non-empty value), we can implement an API gateway that removes those entries that do not satifsy our condition"
+description: "If the API does not allow filtering results that satisfy some condition (such as having a field with a non-empty value), we can implement an API gateway that removes those entries that do not satifsy our condition"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: